vlang/vab/docs/FAQ.md

 Note that not all of V's examples have been written with Android in mind and may thus fail to compile or run properly, pull requests with Android fixes are welcome.

+## Generating `mipmap-xxxhdpi` icons in the APK/AAB

+Yes.
+Pass `--icon-mipmaps` when building your application.

+The icon mipmaps will be generated based on the image passed via `--icon /path/to/icon.png`, or if `--icon` is *not* passed (or invalid) `vab` will try and generate the mipmaps based on what image that may reside in the "package base files" directory's "`res/mipmap"`.

+For a vanilla build of `vab` the mipmap icons will be generated based on:
+`platforms/android/res/mipmap/icon.png`

+See [Package base files](https://github.com/vlang/vab/blob/master/docs/docs.md#package-base-files) for more info.

 ## `vab` can't find my device when deploying?